ydsingh/alexa/guides/style/node-style-guide-for-alexa-cookbook.md

 ```

 ## Handlers & Interceptors
-1. Rename all handlers to NOT include the word "Intent", but the word "Handler" instead.
-So, name them like -
+1. If a handler handles exactly one intent/request type, name the handler like <event>Handler (without the AMAZON prefix for built-in intents):
+    -	LaunchRequestHandler
+    -	SomeRandomIntentHandler
+    -	RepeatIntentHandler
+    -	SessionEndedRequestHandler
+1. The preferred order for the Handlers when constructing the SkillBuilder:
     1. LaunchRequestHandler
-    1. SomeRandomHandler
-    1. RepeatHandler
-    1. HelpHandler
-    1. ExitHandler
-    1. FallbackHandler
-    1. SessionEndedRequestHandler
-    1. ErrorHandler
-1. Include the Handlers in this order when constructing the SkillBuilder:
-    1. LaunchRequestHandler
     1. ...skill specific intent handlers...
-    1. RepeatHandler (if applicable)
+    1. RepeatIntentHandler (if applicable)
-    1. HelpHandler
+    1. HelpIntentHandler
-    1. ExitHandler
+    1. ExitIntentHandler
-    1. FallbackHandler
+    1. FallbackIntentHandler
     1. SessionEndedRequestHandler
-1. Include the suffix **Interceptor** on both request and response interceptors.
+1. Request and response interceptors should use the suffix **Interceptor** and should include **Request** or **Response** (if specific to that type).
+1. The Handlers & Interceptors implementation code should be in the same order as they are added to the SkillBuilder.
+1. If a handler is not the only handler for a given intent, include a comment to that effect immediately preceding the canHandle().
+I.e.
+    ```javascript
+    const LaunchRequestHandler = {
+        // This LaunchRequestHandler catches LaunchRequests which are not handled by more specific handlers canHandle(handlerInput){
+          ...
+    ```
 ### Boilerplate Code
 The code in these sections should be used for their respective handlers.
 If the functionality of the code requires changes, use this as a baseline.
 #### SessionEndedRequestHandler